 Step 5: Place bird’s nest of tinder under the plank to catch the ember when it forms.

-Step 7: When the sawdust pile is smoking, gently lift the drill out place and put a light amount of tinder on the dust and gently blow into a flame.
+Step 7: When the sawdust pile is smoking, gently lift the drill out of place and put a slight amount of tinder on the dust and gently blow into a flame.
 Add the sustainable flame to the bird’s nest.
 You have a fire.

 For the bow drill, two people are better than one.
 Team up with someone and do the same but easier.

-Step 3: When the sawdust pile is smoking, gently lift the drill out place and put a light amount of tinder on the dust and gently blow into a flame.
+Step 3: When the sawdust pile is smoking, gently lift the drill out of place and put a slight amount of tinder on the dust and gently blow into a flame.
 Add the sustainable flame to the bird’s nest.
 You have a fire.

 I haven’t personally tried this but I like the idea of it.

-Step 1: shine smoothen then underside of a can with clay
+Step 1: Shine smoothen the underside of a can with clay

 Step 2: The bottom of the can directly towards the sun